2024 Course Dates: Monday 7th to Friday 11th October 2024

 The course is based at Barmah in River Red Gum floodplain country.
-Accommodation will be shared, in comfortable on-site units at the Morning Glory River Resort Gilmour Rd Moama, with shared bathroom & kitchen facilities.
+Accommodation will be shared, in comfortable on-site units at the Morning Glory River Resort, Gilmour Road, Moama, with shared bathroom & kitchen facilities.
 Catering is inclusive of all meals.

-The course fee for 2019 is $1600 (plus GST) which includes accommodation, meals, transport during the course, instruction, and course notes.
+The course fee for 2024 is yet to be determined depending on funding received.
+The course fee includes accommodation, meals, transport during the course, instruction, and course notes.

-Bookings are now open for the 2019 course.
 The course is limited to 25 participants.
-Further details, including the Course Notes, will be given out to registered participants, closer to the date.
+Further details, including the Course Notes, will be given out to registered participants closer to the date.